New Media

 Knowledge and understanding:

--awareness of communication, technical and creative specifics pertaining to the media-production contexts and related to the mew media, particularly in the field of art;
+- awareness of communication, technical and creative specifics pertaining to the media-production contexts and related to the new media, particularly in the field of art;

--awareness of and interest in making comparative judgements concerning production tools in the field of new media in the artistic domain, and interest in selecting appropriate combination of new media technologies and concepts for an individual artistic or creative purpose;
+- awareness of and interest in making comparative judgements concerning production tools in the field of new media in the artistic domain, and the ability of selecting appropriate combination of new media technologies and concepts for an individual artistic or creative purpose;

--ability to organise creative project work and master the ethics of project work;
+- ability to organise creative project work and awareness of the ethical and sustainable aspects in such work;

 -proactivity within an autonomous development of skills and abilities related to knowledge use in the field of new media.